maxpumperla/betago/PITCHME.md

 - All three pillars have been there before
 - Incredible engineering achievement |
 - Read the paper, build your own bots! |
-- At collectAI we are using DL and RL for communication: |
-- when and how to contact a person |

 ---